divyamani1/Recorder/README.md

 # Recorder: Record your Assignments and Assesments.
-Easily arrange and view your assignment and assesment details with this Recorder so that you never miss them.
+Easily arrange and view your assignment and assesment details with Recorder so that you never miss them.

 ### Requirements
 * Flask Web Framework